 With a relatively low franchise start-up fee of £12,995 and an expected turnover of £18,000 in your first year (rising to anything up to £70,000 after becoming fully established) this is a great low-cost start-up for anyone with a passion for animals.

-3. Dating agency
+3. A dating agency business

 Any online business is generally low on overheads and a dating agency or app is no exception.